bensinober/shell-game/docs/INSTALLATION.md

 You will, of course, [need Zig](https://ziglang.org/learn/getting-started/).

 You will need OpenCV v4.8.0 installed with development headers.
+See install for linux below.

 You will need a YOLO v8 model file, in ONNX format.
 I prepare mine with movie and autodistillation.
 To be documented soon.

+You will need Bun.js for API, web and bluetooth handling.

+## Build and run

+Main application

+    zig build

+    zig-out/bin/shell-game [camera id] [.onnx model file]

+Web application

+    bun run server.js

 ## OpenCV install